Refab-Tech/refab-tech.github.io/_posts/2022-10-26-fishtail-usage.md

 - **Host** - the device on which the debugger is running
 - **Target** - the device on which the program being debugged is running
 - **Debug probe/adapter** - special hardware that allows you to control and monitor a program running on a target device.
-- **Debugger** - a program running on a host computer that coordinates the debugging of a program running on the target machine by running the target program under controlled conditions and allowing the programmer to monitor changes in computer resources.
+- **Debug translator** - a program running on a host computer that coordinates the debugging of a program running on the target machine by running the target program under controlled conditions and allowing the programmer to monitor changes in computer resources.
 We use gdb.

 ## Requirements